Boundedly finite-to-one functions: Introduction

 \section{Introduction}

 In \cite{Cantor1891}, Cantor proves that for each infinite set $A$ there is no injection from $\mathcal{P}(A)$ to $A$.
 Under the axiom of choice, for infinite sets $A,B$, the existence of a finite-to-one function from $A$ to $B$ implies the existence of an injection from $A$ to $B$.
 However, the case without the axiom of choice is different.
-For example, in the second Fraenkel model (see~\cite[pp.~197--198]{Halbeisen2017}), there is an infinite set $A$ from which there is a two-to-one function but no injection to $\omega$.
+For example, in the second Fraenkel model (cf.~\cite[pp.~197--198]{Halbeisen2017}), there is an infinite set $A$ from which there is a two-to-one function but no injection to $\omega$.
 Cantor's theorem is generalized in $\ZF$ from injections to finite-to-one functions by Forster~\cite{Forster2003}, who proves that for each infinite set $A$ there is no finite-to-one function from $\mathcal{P}(A)$ to $A$.

 A function is boundedly finite-to-one if there is a natural number $k$ such that each point has at most $k$ inverse images.
-For a set $A$ and a natural number $n$, $\cals(A)$ is the set of all permutations of $A$, $\cals_{\leq n}(A)$ is the set of permutations of $A$ moving at most $n$ points, $\cals_n(A)$ is the set of permutations of $A$ moving exactly $n$ points, $\calb(A)$ is the set of all partitions of $A$ whose blocks are finite, and $\mathrm{fin}(A)$ is the set of all finite subsets of $A$.
+For a set $A$ and a natural number $n$, $\cals(A)$ is the set of all permutations of $A$, $\cals_{\leq n}(A)$ is the set of permutations of $A$ moving at most $n$ points, $\cals_n(A)$ is the set of permutations of $A$ moving exactly $n$ points, $\calb(A)$ is the set of all partitions of $A$ such that every block is finite, and $\mathrm{fin}(A)$ is the set of all finite subsets of $A$.

 The analog of Cantor's theorem for $\cals(A)$ is proved by Dawson and Howard~\cite{DawsonHoward1976}, which states that for each infinite set $A$, there is no injection from $\cals(A)$ to $A$.
 Sonpanow and Vejjajiva~\cite{SonVejja2018} generalize this result by proving that for each infinite set $A$ and natural number $n$, there is no injection from $\cals(A)$ to $A^n$.
-Unlike the case for $\mathcal{P}(A)$, Shen and Yuan~\cite{ShenYuan2020b} prove that the existence of an infinite set $A$ and a finite-to-one function from $\cals(A)$ to $A$ is consistent with $\ZF$.
+Unlike the case for $\mathcal{P}(A)$, Shen and Yuan~\cite{ShenYuan2020b} prove that the existence of an infinite set $A$ and a finite-to-one function from $\cals(A)$ to $A$ is relatively consistent with $\ZF$.
 In this paper, we generalize the result of Sonpanow and Vejjajiva by showing that there is no boundedly finite-to-one function from $\cals(A)$ to $A^n$.
 In fact, we prove a more general result, which states that there is no boundedly finite-to-one function from $\cals(A)$ to $\cals_{\leq n}(A)$.

 Phansamdaeng and Vejjajiva \cite{PhanVejja2022} prove in $\mathsf{ZF}$ that for each infinite set $A$, there is no injection from $\calb(A)$ to $\fin(A)$.
 In \cite{Shen2024}, it is asked whether it is provable in $\ZF$ that there is no finite-to-one function from $\calb(A)$ to $A$.
 In this paper, we partially answer the question by showing that there is no boundedly finite-to-one function from $\calb(A)$ to $\fin(A)$.
 As a consequence, for each infinite set $A$ and natural number $n$, there is no boundedly finite-to-one function from $\calb(A)$ to $\cals_{\leq n}(A)$.
 This solves Question~5.1(2) of \cite{Shen2024} and generalizes Theorem~2.4 of \cite{SonVejja2023}.